mmplisskin/d.o.-rails-droplet-deploy/README.md

 rsync -a example.project.folder.name.here/ ./rails_project/
 ```

-remove the repo (you have moved it in the previous step)
+remove the repo (you have moved the contents in the previous step)

 ```